Who can join the Anthony Nolan register?

 Do I have to be dead to donate stem cells?

 No. We can only take blood stem cell donations while the donor is alive.

 Are there any long-term health risks associated with receiving granulocyte colony-stimulating factor (G-CSF)?

 G-CSF is a naturally-occurring hormone which increases the number of stem cells your body produces.

-You’ll need injections of G-CSF for three days if you’re donating through peripheral blood stem cell donation.
+You’ll receive a course of injections of G-CSF over four days if you’re donating through peripheral blood stem cell donation.